luisCermeno/commons-app/README.md

  - python 3.8.2 or higher
  - node 14.15.5 or higher

+## How to run (dockerize development package):

+1. Install and sign in into docker using `docker login`.
+2. Run:
+`docker pull luiscermeno/commons-backend`
+`docker run -p 8000:8000 luiscermeno/commons-backend`
+`docker pull luiscermeno/commons-frontend`
+`docker run -p 3000:3000 luiscermeno/commons-frontend`

+3. Open localhost:3000 in your web browser.

 ## How to run (development mode):

 To run the app in development mode, we'll need **2** terminal windows